frank-dspeed/node-couchbase-compat-server/README.md

 # node-couchbase-compat-server
 This is a NODE.JS Server Offering mysql, redis Compatible Protocols for Couchbase so you can use Couchbase as backend for all Applications.

+## Why?
+The Idea Behind this was and maybe is to translate all kind of Protocols to Couchbase N1QL Querys.
+This allows then to use Couchbase as a Backend without Modification to the existing Application.

+While i did not focus on this effort so much 2 companys did create mysql drivers that translate to diffrent N1QL schemas

+I think it is at present the most easy part to modify Application DB Layers.
+The Idea of a Driver that does the Translation is maybe not as performant as a translation server.

+Pro: Translation Server
+- Can Still Speak the Original Protocol and can Mirror into 2 diffrent databases to migrate data smooth
+- is able to Offer diffrent ApiÄs Like for example done With Oracle Graal which is able to Compile code to get used inside Oracle DB
+- Can Shard diffrent Databases.

+Pro: Adapter
+- No Additional Server Costs.
+-

 # a  MYSQL, REDIS, COUCHBASE, Compatible  server using Couchbase as backend.

 Reference of joins as puts and insert and delet by key is simply http://www.sitepoint.com/understanding-sql-joins-mysql-database/